wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 *   All official builds are hosted at Github: [https://github.com/luanti-org/luanti/releases](https://github.com/luanti-org/luanti/releases)
 *   The Windows build is created by CI
     *   (see above)
-*   The macOS build is created by [Github Actions](https://github.com/luanti-org/luanti/actions/workflows/macos.yml)
+*   The macOS build is built and signed by SFENCE
-    *   you will only be able to grab the build **after** the release has been pushed
-    *   download the artifact, unpack it once, you should have a `luanti-5.x.x-osx.zip`.
-This is then uploaded.
+    *   the file is named something like `luanti_5.11.0-macos11.3_arm64.zip`, which contains the minimum macOS version it can run on.
 *   Android APKs are also uploaded here when they're done
     *   these are signed before uploading, see a few sections below